akrasuski1/halb-cpu/clock.md

 ![prescaler](images/clock_div.png?raw=true)

-After checking it, it seems to be very sensitive on input clock frequency though - for some capacitor and resistor values, it works at 1MHz, for others - 100kHz etc. Otherwise there are eitther extra unwanted oscillations, or the output stays constant the whole time.
+After checking it, it seems to be very sensitive on input clock frequency though - for some capacitor and resistor values, it works at 1MHz, for others - 100kHz etc. Otherwise there are either extra unwanted oscillations, or the output stays constant the whole time.
+In the end, I'll probably stick with ordinary D flip-flops, regardless of their size, since they work more reliably.